purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 This is by far the longest section.
 Now that we've specified N, we have to satisfy some properties when choosing e for everything to work.
 I've tried to present this choice as naturally as possible while also proving the results we need to justify our choice.
+One thing that always irks me in mathematical texts is how theorems seem to just pop up out of nowhere.
+The relevance is rarely apparent at first and often looks like pulling a rabbit out of a hat when you need to.
+I've tried to limit that experience here, but there are still some foundational number theory results here that useful/needed that I think may appear jarring/convenient unless you were already familiar with them.

 We've said already that N should be a very large (1024 bits) semiprime number.
 But what should e be?
 To decrypt the ciphertext, we want to "undo" the encryption of our message m. m^e mod N = c means then that we want to find some decryption key d